FranciscoG/boilerplate/js/libs/validate/readme.md

   data-validate-type="phone"
   data-validate-type="email"
   data-validate-type="zip"
   data-validate-type="zip4"   - allows the optional 4 digits
   data-validate-type="num"    - for fields that should only have numbers
   data-validate-type="state"  - in case you decide to use a text input instead of a select for US states

-#####Textareas and Checkboxes
+#####Textareas

 Adding the classname to a textarea only checks if it is empty or not.